-The Joseph Wholey Award is for outstanding scholarship on performance in public and nonprofit organizations.
-The author(s) must provide a significant contribution to advancing knowledge in a scholarly journal about the development, implementation, use and impact of performance measurement.
+The Joseph Wholey Distinguished Scholarship Award (Annual) – This award is presented for outstanding scholarship on performance in public and nonprofit organizations.
+The author(s) must provide a significant contribution to advancing knowledge in a scholarly journal or book about the development, implementation, use or impact of performance management.
 Preference will be given to a scholarly work that is relevant to the broad public administration community and is of interest to both practitioners and academicians.
+(Updated August 5, 2021)

 THE CAP ORGANIZATIONAL LEADERSHIP AWARD

-This award, presented to an organization, recognizes outstanding applications of a systems approach to performance measurement that has resulted in a culture change, sustained improvements and demonstrated positive effects on government performance and accountability.
+The CAP Organizational Leadership Award, presented to an organization, recognizes outstanding applications of a systems approach to performance measurement that has resulted in a culture change, sustained improvements, and demonstrated positive effects on government performance and accountability.
 The award recognizes an organization, rather than a person that has yielded outstanding results on a sustained basis.
 The organization may be selected from all levels of public service organizations, including local, state, or federal government, as well as from international and public service nonprofit organizations.
 Preference will be given to an organization whose results have been measured and whose impact has been documented in the literature or at conferences.

-CAP is proud to present the 2020 Organizational Leadership Award to the City of Asheville, North Carolina.
+CAP is proud to present the 2023 Organizational Leadership Award to the City of Alexandria, Virginia.

 THE CAP EMERGING LEADERS AWARD OF EXCELLENCE WINNERS